-- (i) All returning International students will have their fees calculated on an enrolment invoice, based upon the number of papers enrolled in. - (ii) Returning International students on a student visa are required to be studying full-time. - (iii) Notwithstanding (ii) above any returning International student who is in their final year of study, and who can complete their qualification without the requirement for full time study, will have their fees calculated based upon the number of papers required to complete. - (iv) Any returning International student who has commenced their programme of study and who then elects to have a break in study of greater than one academic year, will have their enrolment invoice calculated on the basis of the current academic year's tuition fee, not the tuition fee for their original enrolment/contract.
+- All returning International students will have their fees calculated on an enrolment invoice, based upon the number of papers enrolled in. - (ii) Returning International students on a student visa are required to be studying full-time. - (iii) Notwithstanding (ii) above any returning International student who is in their final year of study, and who can complete their qualification without the requirement for full time study, will have their fees calculated based upon the number of papers required to complete.

-- (v) Returning International students are required to have a valid student visa prior to recommencing study at the University. - (vi) Returning International students are required to have valid medical/travel insurance seven days prior to recommencing study at the University.
+- (iv) Any returning International student who has commenced their programme of study and who then elects to have a break in study of greater than one academic year, will have their enrolment invoice calculated on the basis of the current academic year's tuition fee - (v) Returning International students are required to have a valid student visa prior to recommencing study at the University. - (vi) Returning International students are required to have valid medical/travel insurance seven days prior to recommencing study at the University.